 This is my guest room.
 I took down a bed hanging to paint the wall.
 I also painted the bed white, but what I want to show you is how easy it is to make a bed hanging to accent your bed and give your room impact.

 This is how I made the canopy bed curtains or as some call it a bed hanging.
 I found two white curtain panels at my local thrift store for $4.30.
 They are heavy cotton duck – what a deal.
 The center black and white check fabric is from JoMar – my fave dollar a yard place.
 I simply made a rod pocket and header across the top of the width of fabric.
-You could also do this with iron on tape making it a no- sew project. ( I will be bringing that to you soon).
+You could also do this with iron on tape making it a no- sew project. ( I have that tutorial here).

 For the rod, I duct taped two shorter rods that I had on hand together.
 That alone was not enough to keep it rigid so I had an old plastic shower rod tube in my basement and encased my duct taped rods in that.
 Presto- Change-o a rod.
 It may not be pretty – but